Binkersss/Microservice-A/README.md

 1. Download the microservice-a files
 2. Enter this command in terminal to install dependencies "pip install flask pynput"
 3. Start the microservice by entering the following command "python app.py"
+4. To stop the microservice, simply enter the following command in terminal CTRL+C

 After starting the microservice, it will automatically create a "activity-log.json" file if one doesn't already exist.
 After creation, the microservice will begin logging keyboard and mouse activity into the JSON file every second